All articles

 Building the thread container tree

 JWZ works in two passes.
 The first pass builds a flat map from Message-ID to a container struct.
 The second pass links containers into a parent-child tree.
-A container may exist before its message arrives (from a References header in a later message), in which case it is a "dummy" container that gets filled in when the message arrives.
+A container may exist before its message arrives (from a References header in a later message), in which case it's a "dummy" container that gets filled in when the message arrives.

 type ThreadContainer struct {